 Proposing and Renewing UCORE Courses

 Per Faculty Senate, prospective UCORE courses are approved through a formal review process.
-Existing UCORE courses are renewed through a review process that ensures continued alignment with student learning outcomes.

-Major or minor changes to a course that holds UCORE designation requires review by the UCORE Committee only if the request is to change the UCORE designation (i.e. requesting to change from HUM to SSCI).
+Major or minor changes to a course that holds UCORE designation require review by the UCORE Committee only if the request is to change the UCORE designation (i.e. requesting to change from HUM to SSCI).
 For all other course changes, including request for a Writing in the Major [M] designation, please visit the registrar’s curriculum change website.

 My department intends to: